-Any off-duty personnel responding to a request for a call back who reports to the incident or the Memorandum of Understanding - IAFF, July 1, 2023 station will receive a minimum of 2 hours of pay after which the employee will be paid accordingly.
+Any off-duty personnel responding to a request for a call back who reports to the incident or the station will receive a minimum of 2 hours of pay after which the employee will be paid accordingly.
 This calculation will start at the time the call was initiated and will accumulate until the employee is released.
 All personnel must be reflected in Telestaff in order to be compensated.